10 Low-Cap Crypto Gems with 100x Potential for 2025 Bull Run

 What makes Nolus potentially promising is its effort to solve a well-known limitation in decentralized lending: capital inefficiency.
 By allowing users to borrow with lower collateral requirements, Nolus aims to expand access to leveraged positions without relying on centralized services.
 Its integration with the Cosmos ecosystem may also help increase interoperability and long-term adaptability.

-The protocol has launched its mainnet, supports several asset types, and continues to add features that support lending and borrowing, showing forward movement in product development.
+The protocol has launched its mainnet, supports several asset types, and continues to add features that support lending and borrowing.
+Notably, NLS has shown strong recent performance with a 22.5% increase over the past week, outperforming many other projects in the sector.

 - All-time high: $0.104